WithoutSounded/MapReduce/README.md

 2. sorting algorithm
 3. searching algorithm
 4. tf-idf
-5. sequential pattern mining
+5. sequential pattern mining (a.k.a activity pattern mining, in short apm)
-6. sequential pattern mining verison2 -- One pass
+6. sequential pattern mining verison2 -- One pass (a.k.a activity pattern mining, in short apm)